by Theodora Goss

 Come to me out of the forest, man of leaves,

-whose arms are branches, whose legs are two trunks,
+whose arms are branches, whose legs are twin trunks,

 rough bark covered with lichen.
 Come and take